What this calculator does

 Use this calculator to explore simple grade curve scenarios, such as adding points or scaling scores to a new top score.

-Favorite and recently used calculator links are stored only in your browser as calculator slugs.
+Favorite and recently used calculator links are stored only in your browser.

 Enter values and run the calculator to see your result.